Emaasit/long-range-extrapolation/README.md

 -------

-This repo provides the code and data used to generate results in our paper "**Long-range Extrapolation and Pattern Discovery given Limited Data**"
+This repo provides the code and data used to generate results in our paper "**Long-range Forecasting and Pattern Discovery given Limited Data**"

 Abstract
 --------